brannondorsey/apibuilder/README.md

 ###Pretty Print Parameter

-The Pretty Print Parameter returns a response with indentations and line breaks.
-If Pretty Print is set to `TRUE` the results returned by the server will be human readable (pretty printed).
+The `pretty_print` Parameter returns a response with indentations and line breaks.
+If `pretty_print` is set to `TRUE` the results returned by the server will be human readable (pretty printed).
 With most API setups Pretty Print will be enabled by default but the API owner may have this feature disabled.
 Either way Pretty Print can be turned on or off with this parameter.

 Parameter __key:__ `pretty_print`